dabl/dabl/doc/quick_start.rst

     >>> titanic.head()

 So far so good!
-There's already a bunch of things going on in the data that we can see here, but let's ask our friendly helper what it thinks by asking dabl to clean up the data:
+There's already a bunch of things going on in the data that we can see here, but let's ask dabl what it thinks by cleaning up the data:

     >>> titanic_clean = dabl.clean(titanic, verbose=0)